 Dr Stephen Wright

 Clinical Network Co-Chair Early Intervention in Psychosis (EIP) Provider Network

 Steve is a consultant psychiatrist with the Early Intervention in Psychosis team based in York & Selby, and deputy medical director with Tees, Esk & Wear Valleys NHS Foundation Trust.
 He has a long-standing interest in youth mental health and for many years worked with the student medical practice in Leeds, covering the universities of Leeds and Leeds Beckett University (formerly Leeds Metropolitan).
 He has worked in Early Intervention in Psychosis since 2005, when the innovative aspire service was established in Leeds, and he moved to York in 2012 to work with the EIP team in York & Selby.
 He is co-chair of the Y&H EIP/IRIS Network and has been closely involved with developments in Early Intervention regionally and nationally, particularly relating to physical health and promoting informed choice.
 He continues to participate in teaching and research, supporting numerous small projects locally.
 He is currently principle investigator for the multicentre NIHR STEPWISE trial (structured lifestyle intervention) and the SCENE study (social connectedness).

 Clinical Network Improving Access to Psychological Therapies (IAPT) Advisor

-Andy has worked in the field of mental health for the majority of his career and for a variety of organisations including the Home Office, Local Authority, Ministry of Defence and for the past seven years the NHS.
+Andy has worked in the field of mental health for the majority of his career and for a variety of organisations including the Home Office, Local Authority, Ministry of Defence and for the NHS.

 join our mailing list